Introduction: how to fix a squeaky chair

 Solutions to fix a squeaky chair

 You must first find out the exact source of why your chair is producing unwanted high-pitched and shrill noise.
 The possible sources can be, its joints need lubrication and screws have become loose.
 Furthermore, carefully listen to where the sound is actually coming from.
 Avoid making blind guesses.
-You need to inspect your chair correctly; only then you can execute the right solution.
+You need to inspect your chair correctly; only then you can execute the right solution and get best answer for how to fix a squeaky chair

 Tools needed to get rid of squeaky chairs